 Benn entered the Commons in 1950 at the age of 25.
 A cabinet minister in Harold Wilson's governments, Benn always maintained strong commitment to the people who elected him.

-From mid 1970s to the early 1980s, Benn emerged as the leader of the Labour Party left.
+From the mid-1970s to the early 1980s, Benn rose as the leader of the Labour Party left.

 Disillusioned by the policies of the Labour Party, Benn became increasingly left wing.
-Throughout mid 1970s to the early 1980s, he emerged as the leader of the Labour left.
+Between the mid-1970s and the early 1980s he emerged as the leader of the Labour left.

 In 1980s Benn challenged unsuccessfully for control of the Labour Party.

 Narrowly defeated in 1981's deputy leadership contest, Benn played a leading role in devising Labour's 1983 election manifesto - dubbed "the longest suicide note in history".

 During strike Benn toured the country giving speeches and offering support to the miners.

 Benn lent vocal support to the miners during the strike.
 He was also a fierce critic of Margaret Thatcher, as well as of the ineffective support offered by the Labour leadership.

 A key supporter of peace movements, Benn met Saddam Hussein on the eve of both Gulf Wars.